Skip to main content

 Recorded Game Calibration

-Choose the recording you wish to calibrate with from the list and then click 'Next'.
+Select a recording to calibrate with from the list and then click 'Next'.

-Choose the camera that the scoreboard is visible from and then click 'Next'
+Choose the camera from which the scoreboard is visible and click 'Next'.

-Now annotate your scoreboard my dragging to create your first annotation box.
-Once placed, you can click on each annotation to identify what it is.
-Annotation options are:
+Now, annotate your scoreboard by dragging to create your first annotation box.
+Once placed, click on each annotation to identify it.
+Annotation groups are:

 • The match clock (required)